 The City of eThekwini did not respond to Bhekisisa’s requests for comment.

-TB/HIV Care is adamant to see its project up-and-running by December 5, but a city report has set out conditions the programme must meet before it reopens, a researcher at the Durban University of Technology and technical advisor to TB/HIV Care, Monique Marks, explains.
+Previously TB/HIV Care was adamant to see its project up-and-running by last week, but a city report has set out conditions the programme must meet before it reopens, a researcher at the Durban University of Technology and technical advisor to TB/HIV Care, Monique Marks, explains.
 For instance, eThekwini is demanding that the nonprofit organisation brand its needles so they can be distinguished from those used at public health facilities.
 Additionally, people who use drugs will only be eligible for a clean needle if they return a used one at the same time.

 TB/HIV Care is still weighing up options on how to best meet the demands, and it remains unclear how they will pay for the changes — or whether their donor, The Global Fund to Fight Aids, Tuberculosis and Malaria, will foot the bill.